jjose-ca/Stock-bot/README.md

 to outperform above-open's simpler signal.
 A backtest cell was built to verify directly rather than dismiss on pattern-matching alone; result not yet run/recorded as of this writing.

+### Considered and Removed: Noon Signal Cutoff

+A noon cutoff (skip the entire day if the first qualifying signal occurs after 12:00pm) was briefly added alongside the first-signal-only reversion above, then explicitly removed once the distinction between the two changes was clarified. **First-signal-only** restores validated backtest behavior (`.groupby('date').first()` has always meant exactly this). **The noon cutoff was a genuinely new, untested restriction** — the validated 858-trade result includes first-of-day signals at any time, morning or afternoon, with no time-of-day restriction.
+Rather than leave an unproven addition in place under the assumption it was probably safe, it was stripped back out once this was recognized.
+A time-of-day backtest (does the first signal's own performance vary by what hour it fires) was scoped during this same investigation but not run to completion before the split-adjustment bug was discovered and took priority — remains a legitimate open question, see [Known Gaps](#known-gaps-not-yet-done) below.
+If a real time-of-day effect is ever confirmed, it should be added back deliberately with backtest evidence, not reintroduced by default.

 ### Not Yet Tested: Below-Open (Short) Mirror Strategy on SQQQ